Jo-JeongMuk/Mission-planning_bebop2_Node/README.md

 PointToPoint Node_List is basicly same function to PointToPoint Node.
 PointToPoint Node is move bebop to way point.
 You have to send to this Node to lists's referrence.

+Mostly, Be careful.
+P2P_DueNorth Node is not yet done.
+Never use the Node.